jfilter/split-folders/README.md

 # Split with a ratio.
 # To only split into training and validation set, set a tuple to `ratio`, i.e, `(.8, .2)`.
-splitfolders.ratio('input_folder', output="output", seed=1337, ratio=(.8, .1, .1)) # default values
+splitfolders.ratio("input_folder", output="output", seed=1337, ratio=(.8, .1, .1), group_prefix=None) # default values

 # Split val/test with a fixed number of items e.g. 100 for each set.
 # To only split into training and validation set, use a single number to `fixed`, i.e., `10`.
-splitfolders.fixed('input_folder', output="output", seed=1337, fixed=(100, 100), oversample=False) # default values
+splitfolders.fixed("input_folder", output="output", seed=1337, fixed=(100, 100), oversample=False, group_prefix=None) # default values
 ```

+Occasionally you may have things that comprise more than a single file (e.g. picture (.png) + annotation (.txt)).
+`splitfolders` lets you split files into equally-sized groups based on their prefix.
+Set `group_prefix` to the length of the group (e.g. `2`).
+But now *all* files should be part of groups.

 ### CLI

 ```
 Usage:
-    splitfolders [--output] [--ratio] [--fixed] [--seed] [--oversample] folder_with_images
+    splitfolders [--output] [--ratio] [--fixed] [--seed] [--oversample] [--group_prefix] folder_with_images
 Options:
     --output        path to the output folder. defaults to `output`.
 Get created if non-existent.
     --ratio         the ratio to split. e.g. for train/val/test `.8 .1 .1` or for train/val `.8 .2`.
     --fixed         set the absolute number of items per validation/test set.
 The remaining items constitute the training set. e.g. for train/val/test `100 100` or for train/val `100`.
     --seed          set seed value for shuffling the items. defaults to 1337.
     --oversample    enable oversampling of imbalanced datasets, works only with --fixed.
+    --group_prefix  split files into equally-sized groups based on their prefix
 Example:
-    splitfolders --ratio .8 .1 .1 imgs
+    splitfolders --ratio .8 .1 .1 folder_with_images
 ```

 You may use `splitfolders`, `split_folders` or `split-folders`.